The southern Galicia coast works particularly well from Vigo because the city sits within reach of several completely different types of day trip.

 Within a relatively short drive you can reach Atlantic beaches, fishing villages, ferry ports, mountain viewpoints, vineyard areas, or quieter estuary towns.
 The variety nearby is unusually strong without requiring huge distances.

 Baiona works comfortably as a half day or full day outing.
-Samil Beach is close enough to allow shorter beach visits without having to reorganise the entire day.
+Samil Beach sits close enough for shorter beach visits without reorganising the whole schedule.
 The roads south toward A Guarda gradually become greener and rougher as the coastline opens toward Portugal.

 Further north, places like Combarro, Cambados, and O Grove become manageable day trips without needing to change hotels constantly.